danhetrick/ircpatch/README.md

  * `.private NICK MESSAGE` or `.private NICK SERVER MESSAGE` - Sends a private message to a user via the bot.
 If more than one user shares the same nick, the bot will prompt the sender for the target's server.
 Can be disabled via patchfile.
  * `.p NICK MESSAGE` - The same as the `.private` command.

+## Security

+If a user tries to log into the bot, and provides the wrong password, they'll be put on the *blacklist*.
+Blacklisted users can't issue commands for a short time period, selected at random from between 60-120 seconds.
+Once the user's "timeout" expires, they can issue commands like normal.

 Any questions not answered here can be answered by taking a look at the source code of *irc-patch.pl*.
 It is heavily commented, and I tried to explain everything the bot does, and, more importantly, *why*.
 If the source code doesn't answer your questions, feel free to drop me an email at [dhetrick@gmail.com](mailto:dhetrick@gmail.com).

 *irc-patch* is free software; you can redistribute it and/or modify it under the same terms as Perl itself.